-Vera Rubin, groundbreaking American astrophysicist who shed new light on the motion of galaxies and provided evidence for the existence of dark matter, has passed away
+Vera Rubin, a groundbreaking American astrophysicist who shed new light on the motion of galaxies and provided evidence for the existence of dark matter, has passed away

 In our solar system, planets obey Kepler’s laws of planetary motion: the ones closer to the sun revolve around it at a higher velocity.
 Mercury revolves around the sun faster than Venus and Earth, which are faster than Mars, Jupiter, Saturn, etc.

 Cooper earned her bachelor’s degree from Vassar College, which was one of the most prestigious all-women’s schools at the time.
 She graduated in 1948 and approached Princeton University for her graduate studies, but was rejected since the prestigious university did not accept women.
 Eventually, she was accepted to Cornell for graduate school, and trained with some of the most prominent physicists of her time.
-There she also met Robert Rubin, a graduate student in physical chemistry, and the two got married within a number of months.
+There she also met Robert Rubin, a graduate student in physical chemistry, and the two were married within a number of months.

-Breakthrough findings.
+Groundbreaking findings.
 Rubin measuring the spectra of galaxies in astronomical images | Photograph: Science Photo Library

 The mystery of dark matter

-Rubin receiving the National Medal of Science from President Bill Clinton, 1993 | Photograph: Science Photo Library
+Rubin receives the National Medal of Science from President Bill Clinton, 1993 | Photograph: Science Photo Library

 Asteroids and bathrooms